SixSq/hn-docs/docs/researcher/api-key.rst

    :align: center

 3. Logout from Nuvla and start the password reset process.
-The link is shown in the screenshot below.
+The link is shown in the screenshot below:

 .. figure:: ../images/api-key-reset-password.png
    :alt: Reset Password Link